Johann Friedrich Nette: Career

 In 1706, Nette, at the time an engineer captain, was stationed at Balingen under the command of a Major General Sternberg.
 Sternberg recommended Nette to his brother-in-law Georg Friedrich von Forstner, who happened to be a friend of and Hofmarschall to Eberhard Louis, Duke of Württemberg.
 Nette replaced the incumbent court architect Philipp Joseph Jenisch in 1707, and with that appointment was charged with the design and construction of a retreat for the Duke north of Stuttgart.
 Nette began work on this residence, Ludwigsburg Palace, in 1707, though it was slow thanks to the still-ongoing War of the Spanish Succession.
 In 1709, the Duke instructed Nette to attach two wings to the existing structure to create a three-wing palace.
 Despite the war, Nette traveled to Prague in 1708 and 1709 to study Bohemian Baroque architecture and recruit artisans for Ludwigsburg.

-On 9 December 1714, Nette died suddenly of a stroke near Nancy, in France.
+On 9 December 1714, Nette died suddenly of a stroke near Nancy, in the Duchy of Lorraine.